Facility Use Only

 We understand that unforeseen issues can arise with your scheduled retreat.
 Cancellations or significant changes in a retreat are difficult for all parties involved.
 We want to ensure that we provide the best possible retreat for your group, and significant changes can compromise the quality of your retreat.
 Cancellations and last minute changes are also costly because we are unable to reschedule another retreat group.
 The loss in revenue is especially difficult for Mount Tabor Center and the SPIRITUS ministry.

-The following policy, instituted on March 1, 2008, is provided for those rare times when a retreat is canceled or changed significantly for any reasons other than weather.
+The following policy, is provided for those rare times when a retreat is canceled or changed significantly for any reasons other than weather.

 The following fee will be assessed for canceled retreats:

 46-60 days in advance the group is responsible for 25% of the total retreat cost

 31-45 days in advance the group is responsible for 60% of the total retreat cost